pm67nz/hpc_training/_lessons/000-architecture.md

 NeSI has acquired three new supercomputing platforms:

-* mahuika (HPC1).
+* Mahuika (HPC1).
 Capacity supercomputer Cray CS400

-* maui (HPC2).
+* Maui (HPC2).
 Capability supercomputer Cray XC50

-* kupe (HPC3).
+* Kupe (HPC3).
 Smaller version of maui.
 Will serve as transition platform as we migrate users from Fitzroy to maui and mahuika.

 Fitzroy will be decommissioned in November 2017.
-Users are expected to switch over from Fitzroy to kupe during a one week period in November.
+Users are expected to switch over from Fitzroy to Kupe during a one week period in November.
 (More information about this will be provided.)

 ## Architecture